cata02/malloy/PARAMETER_IMPLEMENTATION_SUMMARY.md

 - ✅ `join_one explicit ON without primary keys`
 - ✅ `join_one simple source with pipeline referencing outer param`
 - ✅ `can pass param into extended source`

+Additional tests fixed:
+- ✅ `string param used in group_by` - Fixed by ad-hoc query parameter propagation
+- ✅ `can pass param into query definition` - Fixed by query source parameter propagation
+- ✅ `refine uses in-scope parameter` - Fixed by correcting test syntax
+- ✅ `basic refine operation works` - Fixed by correcting test syntax

 ## Test Coverage and Status